bodymindarts/cepler/README.md

                  2 - nothing to deploy
     concourse    Subcommand for concourse integration
-    help         Prints this message or the help of the given subcommand(s) prepare      Prepare workspace for hook execution
+    help         Prints this message or the help of the given subcommand(s) ls           List all files relevent to a given environment prepare      Prepare workspace for hook execution
     record       Record the state of an environment in the statefile

 $ cepler help prepare
 cepler-prepare
 Prepare workspace for hook execution